 - Provide students with a map where they can plot their trip around the world as they work through each of the clues, finding the next location.

-- Create QR codes that link to the specific strategies or information needed to support student learning.
+You can’t be there when students are doing their homework … but your QR codes can be!
+Create QR codes that link to the specific strategies or information needed to support student learning (for example, reading strategies, spelling strategies, or mathematics strategies).

-- Add the QR code to reading folders or homework sheets as an easy way for parents to access information they can use to help their child with their learning at home.
+Add the QR code to reading folders or homework sheets as an easy way for parents to access the information they can use to help their children with learning at home.

-- Place QR codes on the different parts of a model (e.g. a skeleton, a simple machine or globe).
+- Place QR codes on the different parts of a model (e.g. a skeleton, a simple machine, or a globe).

 - Provide students with a variety of definitions on cards or on a worksheet.